Gyja/Gyja.github.io/index.md

 * Landing Zones
 * Application modernisation

-Whatever your business objectives, the adoption of AWS can help focus on achieving those objectives with greater efficiency.
-We can support your journey with assessments and migration readiness.
-Cloud is a lot more than technology, AWS is a paradigm shift and here at XLCloud, we can take you through each step of your journey from the initial idea to delivery.
+We help with the undiffentiated AWS know how so you focus on you business.
+Cloud is a lot more than technology, AWS is a mindset shift and we can take you through each step of your journey from the initial idea to delivery.

 ## Technical architecture